Conformity Assessment Society - CAS

 He has received the EOQ Presidential Georges Borel Award for his international achievements in promoting quality worldwide and has published extensively in journals and conferences.
 As a keynote speaker and project leader, he has contributed to numerous initiatives in conformity assessment, management systems, and quality assurance across the U.S., EU, and beyond.
 He can be contacted at ganast@pjlabs.com

-Expert View - July 2025
+Expert View Links

 Competence vs. Qualification in Personnel Certification